Jiahuguan, Ejina & Zhangye October 16 – 19

 We had a full programme in the morning before my friends heading to the airport.
 We set off at 8 am to visit the Zhangye National Geopark 張掖國家地質公園comprising two Danxia landforms丹霞地貌.
-Danxia landform are found in several provinces in southeast China and in Zhangye.
+Danxia landforms are found in several provinces in southeast China and in Zhangye.
 “Young” landforms normally have deep, narrow valleys.
-As the landform gets older, valleys would widen, isolated towers and ridges would emerge and numerous shallow and isolated caves of various sizes and shapes would be formed.
+As the landform gets older, valleys would widen, isolated towers and ridges would emerge, and numerous shallow and isolated caves of various sizes and shapes would be formed.

-We first visited the Binguo Danxia (冰沟丹霞)Scenic Area.
+We first visited the Binguo Danxia 冰沟丹霞.
 Extending 5-10km from north to south and 40 km from east to west, this geopark covers an area of over 300 km2 with altitude between 1,500 and 2,550m.
 The landform includes widespread Danxia cliff, sandstone wall, stone stele, aiguilles and hills, is the best Mullion-like palace style Danxia formation in China.

 I walked up a steep staircase to the ridge for good views of the Danxia landform.
 Then I followed another trail to the highest platform for more fabulous 360° views.

-Our last stop was at the Linze Danxia Scenic Area known for its rainbow mountains.
 About 540 million years ago, the area was once part of the ocean.
 Due to tectonic plate collision, the land folded and formed mountains, and lifted above sea level.
 Zhangye’s Danxia was formed by the erosion of red sandstone, forming isolated peaks and steep stratified outcrops.
 Its special geological structure, combined with long-term desert conditions, freeze-thaw peeling and wind and water erosion have given rise to its present magnificent appearance.

 This famous geopark located in the northern foothills of the Qilian Mountains is most photogenic and breath-taking.
-Covering an area of about 322km2, the park is covered with lots of precipitous red cliffs, most of which are several hundred meters high, and multicoloured ridges or weathered strata, sometimes stretching to the horizon.
+Covering an area of about 322km2, the park is a fairly land with lots of precipitous red cliffs, most of which are several hundred meters high, and multicoloured ridges or weathered strata, sometimes stretching to the horizon.
 The colours of red, purplish red, yellow green, greyish green and dark grey etc are awesome.